subsoap/defos/README.md

   refresh_rate = 60,
   bits_per_pixel = 32,
   orientation = 0, -- One of 0, 90, 180, 270
-  reflect_x = false, -- Linux supports flipping the screen around one of the axes reflect_y = false,
+  reflect_x = false, -- Linux supports reflecting either of the axes, reflect_y = false, -- effectively flipping the image like a mirror }
-}
 ```